cat-in-136/ws2812-esp32-rmt-driver/README.md

 The RMT (Remote Control) module is specific to ESP32.
 Hence, it can be used only for ESP32 SoC.

+This library also support SK6812-RGBW 4-color LED pixels/strips (smart-leds API only).

 [rmt]: https://docs.espressif.com/projects/esp-idf/en/latest/esp32/api-reference/peripherals/rmt.html

 [ws2812b-datasheet]: https://cdn-shop.adafruit.com/datasheets/WS2812B.pdf